yugabyte/yugabyte-db/docs/content/preview/develop/data-modeling/secondary-indexes.md

 ## Conclusion

 While primary keys are essential for ensuring data uniqueness and facilitating efficient data distribution, secondary indexes provide the flexibility needed to optimize queries based on non-primary key columns.
-By strategically employing secondary indexes, applications can achieve a significant boost in performance, providing users with a robust and scalable solution for managing large-scale, distributed datasets.
+Using secondary indexes, applications can boost performance and provide a robust and scalable solution for managing large-scale, distributed datasets.

 ## Learn more